-Hot Harry’s in Pittsfield, MA made their menu board look even more delicious with red brick veneer.
+Hot Harry’s in Pittsfield, MA made their menu board design look positively ‘brickalicious’ with the help of Regency Old Chicago Brick panels.

 Burritos are one of the most marvelous culinary inventions in the world – and if you live in America’s northeast, it’s a commonly known fact that some of the best of them are to be found at Hot Harry’s Fresh Burritos – a chain of six franchises offering fresh-cooked burritos full of mouth-watering deliciousness.